mikeizbicki/ucr-cs100/tutorials/bash-lab/README.md

 With great power comes great responsibilities!

 You can use this power for evil and make a command that deletes all of the files in your computer.
 In fact, that's your next exercise!
+This one might need a bit of research...

+**DO NOT RUN THIS COMMAND**

+**DO NOT RUN THIS COMMAND**

+**DO NOT RUN THIS COMMAND**

 **Exercise:**